-Naked mole-rats have wrinkly pink or grayish-pink skin, which is somewhat translucent on the underside and light purplish-brown on their backs and tails.
+Naked mole-rats have wrinkly pink or grayish-pink skin, which is somewhat translucent on their undersides and light purplish-brown on their backs and tails.
 This countershading appears to be lost with advanced age.
-They have short, broad heads with powerful jaw muscles and very large incisors, which are used to dig tunnels.
+They have short, broad heads with powerful jaw muscles and very large incisors, which they use to dig tunnels.

-Naked mole-rats are usually 3 inches (7.5 centimeters) long and usually weigh 1 to 1.5 ounces (28 to 42 grams), however, soldiers can weigh up to 2 ounces (57 grams), and the queen, who is the largest member of the colony, can weigh up to 2.5 ounces (71 grams).
+Naked mole-rats are usually 3 inches (7.5 centimeters) long and weigh 1-1.5 ounces (28-42 grams).
+However, soldiers can weigh up to 2 ounces (57 grams), and the queen, who is the largest member of the colony, can weigh up to 2.5 ounces (71 grams).

-Naked mole-rats are found in eastern Africa, specifically in Ethiopia, Kenya and Somalia.
-They live exclusively in underground burrows and tunnels in grassy semi-arid regions.
+Naked mole-rats are found in eastern Africa, specifically in Ethiopia, Kenya, Dijbouti and Somalia.
+They live exclusively in underground burrows and tunnels in grassy, semi-arid regions.

 These burrowing rodents eat the underground parts of plants, particularly the succulent tubers formed by many of the plant species that grow in arid areas.
 They obtain all the water they need through their food; they do not drink.

 When a group of mole-rats finds a large tuber (sometimes more than 1 foot in diameter), they generally bore through it, eating mainly the interior flesh while leaving the thin epidermis intact.
 This behavior may allow the plant to remain healthy for some time, indeed even to continue growing, thereby providing a long-term food resource for the colony.